-- To start your appeal, you, your doctor or other prescriber, or your representative must contact us. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
-You may also ask for an appeal by calling us at 1-866-896-1844 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
+- To start your appeal, you, your doctor or other prescriber, or your representative must contact us.
+Include your name, contact information, and information regarding your claim.

+- If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
+You may also ask for an appeal by calling us at 1-866-896-1844 (TTY: 711), from 8 a.m. to 5 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day. - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
-For example, good
+Your call will be returned within the next business day.

+- If you want a fast appeal, you may make your appeal in writing or you may call us.

+- Make your appeal request within 60

+calendar days from the date on the notice

+we sent to tell you our decision.
+If you

+miss this deadline and have a good